 - If the issue remains unresolved, then the player and parents should make an appointment to speak with the coach.
 Any such meeting should be made outside of tournament and practice times.

-At tryouts, DaKine will present a tuition cost per player for the season.
-The tuition cost will cover the coaches’ pay, court rental and equipment fees, uniforms, tournament fees, and shared administration costs.
+DaKine season tuition costs will cover the coaches’ pay, facility fees and equipment, uniforms, tournament fees, and administration costs.